GauravMishra28/GauravMishra28/README.md

 `Features`

--Sort & filter by many options on product page.
+- Sort & filter by many options on product page.
--Get a smooth experience in payment, login & signup process.
+- Get a smooth experience in payment, login & signup process.
--Manual and automatic carousels.
+- Manual and automatic carousels.
--Offcanvas on cart page.
+- Offcanvas on cart page.
--Animations on carousels.
+- Animations on carousels.

 `Area of responsibility`